Visit Brighton Beach, Brooklyn, New York

 A nonprofit dance organization for students who want to learn the art of dance.
 Three hundred students from surrounding schools participate in ballet programs.
 The school holds two large productions a year and countless presentations at various locations across the city.

 What an interesting fact about Brighton Beach?

 Brighten Beach has an actual beach that many residents enjoy visiting.
 There’s a boardwalk and a place for showers near the water.
 It can be easily accessed from the city without having to drive miles to get to it.
 It’s generally not crowded and worth a look.

-Let Moishe’s Self Storage help you store your things.
-Our Queens Storage Facility is conveniently located near Brighton Beach.
+Contact Moishe’s Self Storage if you’re looking for cheap storage units in New York City.
+Our Brooklyn Storage Facility is conveniently located near Brighton Beach.
 We offer over 20 different storage unit sizes, available to individuals, students, and businesses.
 Contact us here.
-Moshe’s Self Storage serves all zip codes in the Brighton Beach, New York, area:
+Moishe’s Self Storage serves all zip codes in the Brighton Beach, New York, area: